 - Coordination & strengthening of your eyes muscles:

 Arms outstretched in front of you, eyes open.
 Move the left thumb / arm to the side and follow with your gaze.
 Same thing when coming back.
 Then close your eyes.
 Move your thumb in the same way and “follow with your gaze” the darkened eyes.
 At the end, open your eyes.
 Do the same on the way back and then the same on the other side.
 It is an interesting exercise that promotes both the mechanical and the cognitive aspect.

 - Meditation on a candle flame

 Sit in your meditation posture (on the floor or with supports) with your back straight and a firm seat.
 Stare at the candle for at least 5 minutes (more if possible, there is no limit).
 Let yourself come into osmosis with this source of light.
 The flame of the candle is a light that does not burn the eyes.
 This practice allows you to relax the eyes and go beyond just working on the vision.

 This is one of the most famous eye yoga exercises and was already prescribed by Dr Bates.
 It consists of putting the two hands in the shape of a shell on the closed eyes, making sure that the light does not pass.

 In conclusion, I would say through the yoga of the eyes it is also the development of a certain inner gaze that is established.
 The workshops that I offer give you a good introduction to this surprisingly vast subject, and avenues of understanding and proposals to improve your vision.
 However, it is up to each one to continue or not his research towards an interior look.
-You can obviously contact me for individual yoga therapy sessions in Lisbon, Paris or through my colleagues in Singapore.
+You can obviously contact me for individual yoga therapy sessions in Lisbon, Paris or my yoga & meditation retreats in Portugal.
 I am also available via Zoom for online sessions.